EarthaH/BomberMan/README.md

 - Reach exit to progress through levels

 # Play
-Strategically place down timed bombs to:
+Kill enemies and destroy obstacles by strategically placing down timed bombs.

-- Destroy obstacles
+- Use arrow keys to move Bomberman around map
-- Kill enemies
+- Hit Spacebar to place bomb on location